INSPIRE-MIF/2017.2/model-transformations/SimpleCitation.md

 </tr>
 <tr>
 <td>Description</td>
 <td><p>Citations are another element type that is used in many different places throughout the INSPIRE data specifications.
-There are concrete types such as <code>LegislationCitation</code>, which is an INSPIRE base type, but also types coming from other schemas, such as <code>CI_Citation</code> from ISO 19115.
-All of these structures tend to bury key information in deeply nested structures, creating a lot of overhead.
-This rule proposes a simplified alternative representation.</p>
+ISO 19115 defines <code>CI_Citation</code>, which has a very deep structure that tend to bury key information, creating a lot of overhead.
+INSPIRE introduced two base types to simplify citations, <code>LegislationCitation</code> and <code>DocumentCitation</code>.
+However, in many places, <code>CI_Citation</code> is in use.
+This rule proposes a simplified alternative representation for <code>CI_Citation</code>.
+For consistency, it can also be used as a substitute to <code>LegislationCitation</code> and <code>DocumentCitation</code> when no external register is available.</p>
 <p>The simplified citation is based on a link to an external publication and adds minimal information with four properties:</p>
 <ul>
     <li>citationDate</li>